 If Lake Winnipesaukee is the big, boisterous elder brother of the New Hampshire boating family, Lake Winnisquam is the laidback younger sibling.

-While the “Big Lake” can be exciting, with cigarette boats and cabin cruisers zipping all around, Winnisquam is mellower, plied more by pontoon boats, kayaks and small fishing boats.
+While the “Big Lake” can be exciting, with cigarette boats and cabin cruisers zipping around, Winnisquam is good deal mellower, plied more by pontoon boats, kayaks, and small fishing boats.

 Sitting in the middle of the Lakes Region, the 4,000-acre Winnisquam has its own unique character.
 “If you’re the kind of boater who likes to speed, you’re better off on the big lake,” says Jay Christi of Jay’s Marina.
 “People come here to relax.
 The world is so stressed out, but here you can purge yourself of some of that stress.”

-“You don’t get the chaos here,” echoes Jackie Montalto, one of the owners of the Winnisquam Market & Deli.
+“You don’t get the chaos,” echoes Jackie Montalto, one of the owners of the Winnisquam Market & Deli.
 “People here go tubing and waterskiing, but it’s not as busy.
 If they see you out there with little kids, they’ll stay away from the area.”

 Playing Your Pontoon

-Perhaps most obvious sign of Winnisquam’s casual nature is the popularity of pontoon boats.
-One local marina owner calls them “living rooms on the water,” and they’re everywhere, according to Yeabon.
-“I’d say 90 percent of the people I know [with waterfront property] have a pontoon boat,” he says.
-Visiting boaters looking to try one of these comfortable, super-stable platforms can rent one at Jay’s Marina, which has seven boats in its fleet.
-Venerable Winnisquam Marine, adjacent to the Mosquito Bridge, also rents pontoon boats.
+Perhaps the most obvious sign of Winnisquam’s casual nature is the popularity of the aforementioned pontoon boats.
+One local marina owner calls them “living rooms on the water.”
+Visiting boaters looking to try one of these comfortable, super-stable platforms can rent one at Jay’s Marina or the venerable Winnisquam Marine, adjacent to the Winnisquam Bridge.